nyyakko/xmlang/README.md

 a programming language based on xml.

-this is its very on early stage, so if you try to break it... well, what do you even expect?
+this project is still very early stage, so if you try to break it... well, what do you even expect?

 # Building